Camp Mabry: Site

 Camp Mabry's original 85 acre site, overlooking the Colorado River three miles (5 km) northwest of downtown Austin, was donated by the city to the state in 1892.
-It was initially a literal "camp," a space in which the Texas Volunteer Guard encamped during the summers while hosting mock battles and demonstrations for the people of Austin.
+It was initially a literal "camp", a space in which the Texas Volunteer Guard encamped during the summers while hosting mock battles and demonstrations for the people of Austin.
 In 1909 the camp was greatly enlarged by the addition of 200 acre of land purchased by the federal government for use in training the state national guard.
 Other land gifts brought the camp to its present size of around 375 acre by 1911.
 The site now adjoins the west side of Mopac Expressway.

 Facilities

 The first constructions at the camp were grandstands and a mess shed, funded by paid admissions to the historical reenactments and events held there.
 In 1915 an arsenal became the first permanent structure built onsite, allowing military equipment and weapons to be moved out of storage in the capitol building.
-During World War I the U.S. Army used the camp as a training site and built several barracks and administration buildings.
+During World War I the United States Army used the camp as a training site and built several barracks and administration buildings.

 From 1935 to 1943, the Works Progress Administration (WPA), under the sponsorship of the Adjutant General Department of Texas, completed a $130,000 improvement project, of which the WPA provided $92,000 for labor.
-The WPA did necessary repairs and “other improvements to generally restore the useful value” of 15 buildings, built structures of native limestone that included rustic walls, entrance gates and guard post, a dam, arched bridges, drainage ditches, a flagpole base, cannon bases, workshops, warehouses and storage buildings.
+The WPA did necessary repairs and "other improvements to generally restore the useful value" of 15 buildings, built structures of native limestone that included rustic walls, entrance gates and guard post, a dam, arched bridges, drainage ditches, a flagpole base, cannon bases, workshops, warehouses and storage buildings.
 Infrastructure features included limestone culverts, head walls, and limestone or concrete sidewalks.
 They constructed roads and cleared, leveled, sodded, and drained the camp.

 Other facilities include the 136th Regional Training Institute, state Combined Support Maintenance Shops, the armory of the 36th Infantry Division headquarters, a clinic, a parachute packing and storage facility, and additional storage buildings.
 In 1992 the Texas Military Forces Museum opened on the site.

 Prior to the September 11th attacks, Camp Mabry's mile-long track that sits adjacent to Mopac was a popular destination for walkers and joggers, and the field within it was used by many youth sports teams.
 The track and field are still available for public use, though adult visitors must present a state or federal ID at the gate.